susan-davis/stellar-core/BIBLE.md

 *Stellar Union* takes place in the 2270s.
 Earth has formed a Stellar Union of Earth, its colonies, and several alien races.

 ### Technology
-Technology in the 2270s follows all the tropes of the source material
+Technology in the 2270s follows all the tropes of the source material.

+#### Starship Technology
+Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, always

+#### Personal Technology
+The

 ## Major Powers
 ### The Stellar Union